Members' rights

 They might have a concern about the governance of the corporation.
 Or they want to propose a change to the rule book.

-There are rules about how many members must sign the request and what directors must do.
+There are rules about how many members must sign the request and what directors must do when they receive a request.

 Learn more about members requests for a general meeting